pivotal/docs-tap/scst-policy/configuring.hbs.md

 or a `kms` path.

 The policy resyncs with KMS referenced every 10 hours.
-Any updates to the secret in KMS would be pulled in during the refresh.
-If you want to force a resync, the policy has to be deleted and recreated.
+Any updates to the secret in KMS is pulled in during the refresh.
+To force a resync, the policy must be deleted and recreated.

 > **Important** Only ECDSA public keys are supported.